 The quintessential outdoor music festival, Blues and Brews is an excuse to paint the town red.
 When B.B.
 King performed, he remarked, “It’s not the altitude that’ll take your breath away.
 It’s the views,” and we couldn’t agree more with the epic Telluride location.
 Pack your tent and sleeping bag because the whole city turns into a parking lot party meets campground.

-Westword Feast (Denver, mid-October)
+Westword Feast (Denver, end of September)

 Great American Beer Festival (Denver, early October)